| PROCRIDINAE, ZYGAENIDAE, ZYGAENOIDEA | (donherbisonevans@yahoo.com) and Stella Crossley |

-The adult moths have brown forewings, each with two translucent stripes.
-The head is red, the thorax black, and abdomen is black except for the first and penultimate segments which are white.
+The adult moths have dark brown forewings, each with two translucent stripes.
+The head is red, the thorax black, and abdomen is black except for the first three and the penultimate segments which are white.
 The wingspan is about 1.3 cms.

 The species has been found all over the Australia mainland, including